Local Information Assisted Attention-free Decoder for Audio Captioning: Proposed Method

-where $p \left( \mathbf{w}_n | \mathbf{H}, \mathbf{W}_{pre} \right)$ is the posterior probability.
-Specifically, the LocalAFT decoder has two important modules, namely future interference masking (FIM) and local information assisted captioning (LAC), as shown in Figure \ref{fig:1}.
-FIM provides a way to implement an attention-free decoder, which helps deal with sequential word embedding and avoid the interference from the future words after the $(n-1)$-th word, (i.e., $[\mathbf{w}_n, \cdots, \mathbf{w}_{N-1}]^\top$).
-LAC can model the local information among the audio events to improve the caption prediction.
-They are discussed next in detail.
+where $\mathbf{W}_{pre} = \left[ \mathbf{w}_0, \cdots, \mathbf{w}_{n-1} \right]^\top$ are the previously predicted words.
+The LocalAFT decoder has two key modules, future interference masking (FIM) and local information assisted captioning (LAC), as shown in Figure \ref{fig:1}.
+FIM is developed to deal with sequential word embedding and avoid the interference from the future words after the $(n-1)$-th word, i.e., $[\mathbf{w}_n, \cdots, \mathbf{w}_{N-1}]^\top$.
+LAC is developed to capture the local information while maintaining the global information about audio events.

-\subsubsection{Future Interference Masking}
+\subsubsection{\textbf{Future Interference Masking}}